Hiking is a great way to experience Capitol Reef. Keep these things in mind when planning your hike:

 In the Fruita area, there are fifteen day hiking trails with trailheads located along Utah Highway 24 and the Scenic Drive.
 These trails offer the hiker a wide variety of options, from easy strolls over level ground to strenuous hikes involving steep climbs over uneven terrain near cliff edges.
 Hikes may take you deep into a narrow gorge, to the top of high cliffs for a bird's eye view of the surrounding area, under a natural stone arch, to historic inscriptions... and much, much more!
 Round trip distances vary in length from less than 0.25 miles to 10 miles (0.8-16 km).
 All trails are well-marked with signs at the trailhead and at trail junctions and by cairns (stacks of rocks) along the way.
 Some trails have self-guiding brochures which are available, for a nominal fee, at the trailhead or at the visitor center.

 Capitol Reef offers many hiking options for serious backpackers and those who enjoy exploring remote areas.
 Marked hiking routes lead into narrow, twisting gorges, slot canyons, and to spectacular viewpoints high atop the Waterpocket Fold.
 Popular backcountry hikes in the southern section of the park include Upper and Lower Muley Twist Canyons and Halls Creek.
 Backcountry hiking opportunities also exist in the Cathedral Valley area and near Fruita...the possibilities are endless!
 A backcountry permit is required for camping outside of established campgrounds.
-The permit is free and can be obtained in person at the visitor center and talk to a ranger if you are interested in a backcountry hike.
-They can help you pick out a hike that will fit your time and abilities.
+The permit is free and can be obtained in person at the visitor center during normal business hours.